-In light of the revelation that non-malleable ballots are necessary for ballot secrecy, and in the knowledge that ballots are malleable in Helios, it was discovered that Helios 3.1.4 does not defend against the vulnerability identified by Cortier & Smyth.
-Moreover, it was discovered that ballot weeding does not offer a defence.
-Consequently, Helios'12 is also vulnerable.
+In light of the revelation that non-malleable ballots are necessary for ballot secrecy, and in the knowledge that ballots are malleable in Helios, it was discovered that Helios'12 does not defend against the vulnerability identified by Cortier & Smyth.
 We also revealed a new exploit against Helios'12 that allows an adversary to determine if a voter did not vote for the adversary's preferred candidate.
 This naturally led to the consideration of whether definitions of ballot secrecy by Bernhard et al. could have detected these vulnerabilities and to the conclusion that they could not, because the vulnerabilities require the adversary to control ballot collection, which is prohibited by those definitions.

 We have considered vulnerabilities that are only exploitable by an adversary that controls ballot collection.
 Hence, the vulnerability in Helios'12 can be vacuously eliminated by trusting the tallier to collect ballots.
-However, Smyth, Frink & Clarkson have shown that Helios'12 does not satisfy universal verifiability, which requires election outcomes to represent votes expressed in collected ballots, without trusting the tallier.
+However, Smyth, Frink & Clarkson have shown that Helios'12 does not satisfy universal verifiability, which must hold without trusting the tallier.
 Thus, even if we are willing to accept additional trust assumptions to ensure ballot secrecy, we cannot accept such trust assumptions to ensure universal verifiability, because they defy the purpose of verifiability.
 An alternative solution is necessary and non-malleable ballots are proposed.
 Moreover, we prove that Helios'16 uses non-malleable ballots and a proof that Helios'16 satisfies ballot secrecy follows from our results.
 This proof is particularly significant due to the use of Helios in binding elections, and we encourage developers to base future releases on this variant, since it is the only variant of Helios which is proven to satisfy both ballot secrecy and verifiability.